openstax/cnx-recipes/script/README.md

       docker-compose run --rm -e HOST=katalyst01.cnx.org fetch-book --with-resources intro-business
       ```

-    2. To download all of the books in books.txt, use the --all flag:
+    2. To download all of the books in books.txt, use the --all flag.
+If a book in books.txt is not found, the process will fail:

         ```
         docker-compose run --rm fetch-book --all

         ```
     3. If downloading a single book, a short book name must be used as detailed in books.txt.
-An example is `into-business` in the first example.
+An example is `intro-business` in the first example.

-    4. The `--rm` flag is used to remove the previous docker image if there is one.
+    4. The `--rm` flag is used to remove the docker container after the command has completed.

 2. Generate the single html file for the book: